Securing Our Food: A Summer Undergraduate Research Fellowship at Virginia Tech 2017-2026

 How have previous VT-REEL fellows benefited from this program?

 Some former participants continue to conduct research with their Blacksburg or AREC faculty mentors and labs.
 Several VT-REEL fellows have submitted scientific abstracts for professional meetings and/or presented their data at local and national conferences.
 A few have completed summer REU programs at other institutions, building upon the skills gained in VT-REEL.
 And others have been accepted into graduate programs or medical schools.
-Please see below for more information.
+The accomplishments of select alumni are provided below.

 To hear from some past VT-REEL participants, please watch the video here.